OpenMinigameServer/Arcadium/CONTRIBUTING.md

-Contributing to Purpur
+Contributing to Arcadium
 ==========================
-Purpur has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.

 ## Understanding Patches
-Patches to Purpur are very simple, but center around the directories 'Purpur-API' and 'Purpur-Server'
+Patches to Arcadium are very simple, but center around the directories 'Arcadium-API' and 'Arcadium-Server'

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
 2. Update the Paper submodule if necessary: `git submodule update --init --recursive` and `./gradlew setupUpstream`
-3. Type `./gradlew applyPatches` to apply the latest Purpur patches
+3. Type `./gradlew applyPatches` to apply the latest Arcadium patches
-4. cd into `Purpur-Server` for server changes, and `Purpur-API` for API changes
+4. cd into `Arcadium-Server` for server changes, and `Arcadium-API` for API changes

 These directories aren't git repositories in the traditional sense:

-- Every single commit in Purpur-Server/API is a patch.
+- Every single commit in Arcadium-Server/API is a patch.
-- 'origin/master' points to a directory similar to Purpur-Server/API but for Paper
+- 'origin/master' points to a directory similar to Arcadium-Server/API but for Paper
 - Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Paper doesn't
-  - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update purpur
+  - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update Arcadium

 ## Adding Patches
-Adding patches to Purpur is very simple:
+Adding patches to Arcadium is very simple:

-1. Modify `Purpur-Server` and/or `Purpur-API` with the appropriate changes
+1. Modify `Arcadium-Server` and/or `Arcadium-API` with the appropriate changes
 2. `cd` into the server/api directory you want to add a patch to
 3. Type `git add .` to add your changes
 4. Run `git commit` with the desired patch message